DivinityCube/Oscillate/README.md

 # citrus
-An app developed in GTK4 and libadwaita with the purpose of listening to radio stations.
+A media player developed in Python, and uses GTK3.